pietrobraione/sushi/README.md

 There is not a real install procedure.
 Double-click the sushi-jar.jardesc to produce a jar file sushi.jar.
 Do the same with the sushi-lib project, and emit a sushi-lib.jar file.
 The lib/ folder contains all the remaining dependencies.
 To setup a command line you need to put in the classpath sushi.jar, sushi-lib.jar and all the jarfiles in the lib/ folder with the exclusion of the EvoSuite jar (EvoSuite is launched in separate processes).

+## Usage

-Now you can launch SUSHI as follows:
+Once set the classpath you can launch SUSHI as follows:

-    $ java sushi.Main
+    $ java sushi.Main <options>

-This will print a help screen that lists a lot of options.
-The indispensable ones, that you must set in order for SUSHI to work, are:
+If you launch SUSHI without options it will print a help screen that lists all the available options.
+The indispensable ones, that you *must* set in order for SUSHI to work, are:

 * `-classes`: a semicolon separated list of paths; It is the classpath of the software to test.
 * `-target_class`: the name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) of the class to test: SUSHI will generate tests for all the methods in the class.
 Or alternatively: